 Artist Shops is perfect if you are looking to build an apparel brand in the easiest way possible.
-At the same time, all the marketing is left entirely up to you, so you will need put in quite a lot of work to generate passive income from your shop.
+On the other hand, all the marketing is left entirely up to you, so you will need put in quite a lot of work to generate passive income from your shop.
 The rewards are well worth it though, especially if you are able to build up a sizable following for your designs.

 MY EXPERIENCE WITH THREADLESS

 My first ever submission to Threadless was for the ‘Power Rangers’ design challenge.
 I was just starting out as a graphic designer, so imagine my surprise when I was informed that my design has been chosen as one of the winners.

 My design was printed and promoted on Threadless, earning me close to $300 during that period.
-However, since then I haven’t been active there at all.
+However, since then I haven’t been active there at all due to the uncertainty of not getting selected for print.
 Artist Shops look promising, and I will explore this potential source of passive income some time soon.

 It can be hard for your submissions to get selected for print, and success of Artist Shops depends on how well you market your shop.
 That said, Threadless is definitely a good choice for a graphic designer looking to make some passive income if you put in the work and focus on creating quality designs.